 Work on your voice

-Prior to the interview, whether in your car or head to a public restroom you should warm up your vocal chords to avoid your voice shaking or sounding different in your interview.
+Before the interview, whether in your car or head to a public restroom, you should warm up your vocal cords to avoid your voice shaking or sounding different in your interview.

 Go for a walk

-One of the best things you can do to relax nerves and increase endorphins prior to an interview is to go for a walk.
-Not only will it clear your head, but the increased flow of blood around your body from an increased heart rate will help you become more switched on and alert, while also improving your appearance with added colour to your cheeks – looking healthier.
+One of the best things you can do to relax nerves and increase endorphins before an interview is to go for a walk.
+Not only will it clear your head, but the increased flow of blood around your body from an increased heart rate will help you become more switched on and alert while also improving your appearance with added colour to your cheeks – looking healthier.